oblivia-simplex/Narrativity/2_schultz.md

 ## 7. Bait and Switch

-Or simply that it\'s me and not other other.
+Or simply that it's me and not other other.
 Even if it is.

-Dodie turns up the \"D\" in degenerate.
+Dodie turns up the "D\" in degenerate.
 The irony that fucking boys--- not girls---made me into a first-class pervert.
 I laid claim to his dick like it was my own---a rightful part of myself gone missing.
-This one said he couldn\'t fuck me without getting emotionally involved.
+This one said he couldn't fuck me without getting emotionally involved.
 He could clasp both of my wrists in one muscled hand.
 Prone, I lay on top of him, my body floating on an island.

 In a semi-trance state he discovers his desire to kill his mother.
-He says, \"Many women had paid for what you have done.\" In fairy tales, Mom is always to blame.
+He says, "Many women had paid for what you have done.\" In fairy tales, Mom is always to blame.
 My left thumbnail refuses to adhere.
-If I were to fall in love, I\'d have to bring the white trash with me.
+If I were to fall in love, I'd have to bring the white trash with me.
 I hide my guilty desire to spend long periods of time alone.

 Of course, when I wanted something, I always knew it.
 The very